ljc2154/ADBS/Project1/README.txt

 4. Query Generation
 	a) Add terms with 2 highest master term scores to query.
 	b) Sort query by master term score.

+f)      Your Bing Search Account Key (so we can test your project) Bing Search Account Key: NCei/F/B/mWf0X51305yv4IqAv8uuJKQ1Fx55SGzMqQ
+Note: this key is hard-coded into our script

+g)     Any additional information that you consider significant.